How Do We Collect Your Personal Information?

 Protection of Personal Information

 Our company (Canadian Forensics Inc.) does not sell, transfer, barter or release any personal information, including name, date of birth, case number, or contact information or test results to third parties unless required by law.
-Our company stores and maintains personal information in conformity with the requirements of the “Personal Information Protection and Electronic Document Act” and the “Model Code for the Protection of Personal Information” created and approved by the Canadian Standards Association.
+Our company stores and maintains personal information in conformity with the requirements of the “Personal Information Protection and Electronic Document Act (PIPEDA or PIPED Act)” and the “Model Code for the Protection of Personal Information” created and approved by the Canadian Standards Association.

 Canadian Forensics Inc. is responsible for personal information collected and maintained by us and has a designated official for the control and safeguarding the personal information under our control.